parodos-dev/parodos/pattern-detection-library/README.md

 ```

 This clue looks for a .java file that contains the annotation '@RestController'.
-By default the engine will stop
+By default, the engine will stop
 scanning for this Clue after it's been detected.
 However, the clue can be configured to continue to scan resulting in
 positive match and the list of all files that met the Clue criteria.